-Although there is no reveal at the end of this post, there’s an even bigger payoff – especially if you’re planning an upcoming flooring DIY – because it has some great tips to get you ready for a professional-looking floating hardwood floor installation.
+Although there is no reveal at the end of this post, there’s an even bigger payoff – especially if you’re planning an upcoming flooring DIY – because it has some great tips to get you ready for a professional-looking engineered hardwood floating floor installation.
 Pin it for future reference and share it if you know someone who might be interested!

 This second in our series on installing an engineered floating floor is all about the prep work.
 It assumes you’ve already selected and calculated the amount of engineered hardwood you need.
 If you missed the first part where discussed those things and gave you 12 tips to shopping for engineered hardwood floating floors, check it out now before you read on.

 1. Start with a Level Floor

 Fix any leveling issues before taking delivery of your order.
 Your flooring job will only be as good as what’s underneath it so take the time to do it right.
 In the case of our basement, the concrete floor was out of level by over half a foot so we brought in an expert to pour an epoxy product called Levelrock.

 It marks one of the very rare times we didn’t do the work ourselves.
 And with good reason.
 The equipment needed to complete such a large scale project is not within the reach of a do-it-yourselfer!
 You can read more about the levelling of our basement floor here.